Chapter 6 Data Visualization with ggplot2

 Main reference for this chapter: R graphics cookbook (https://r-graphics.org/)

-In the previous chapter, we learned how to create some basic plots with base R. In this chapter, we will see how to use ggplot for data visualization.
+In the previous chapter, we learned how to create some basic plots with base R. In this chapter, we will use ggplot2 for data visualization.

-We will use some of the datasets from the the package gcookbook.
-Therefore, we will install it now.
+We will use some datasets from the package gcookbook, so install it if needed.

 install.packages("gcookbook")